jido/INIT/README.md

 A simple property can _reference_ a complex property or another simple property.

-Whole-line comments are allowed.
+Whole-line _comments_ are allowed.

-The type of properties is defined externally.
+The _type_ of the properties is defined externally.

 ### Simple properties